sikandarqaisarch/codepipeline-s3sync-cloudfrontInvalidation/README.md

-# Cloud-formation nested stacks to s3 sync from GitHub and cloud-front invalidation.
+# Cloud-formation nested stacks to s3 sync from GitHub and Cloud-front invalidation.
 ## Description
 This repository contains cloud-formation nested stacks to create code pipeline to perform s3 sync from GitHub repository and cloud-front invalidation.
 Codepipeline contains two stages one for UAT and other for Production.
 Both stages contains code-build to perform actions.
 Production stage has its manual trigger and optional as well which you can define in parameters.
 ## Table of contents